 Director: Asim A. Shah, M.D.

-Located on the 2nd floor of the NPC building, this clinic is for our diagnosis and management of mood disorders.
-Patients who have uncertainty about their diagnosis, and need management recommendations are the target population.
+Located on the second floor of the Neuropsychiatric Center building, this clinic is for our diagnosis and management of mood disorder.
+Patients who have uncertainty about their diagnosis and need management recommendations are the target population.

 Survivors of Torture Clinic

 Director: Sophia Banu, M.D.